vishnuxprasad/WriteImprov/README.md

 ## Usage

-1. Install the necessary libraries and dependencies.
+1. Install the necessary dependencies and libraries.
    - For initial setup the models will be downloaded (if not available locally).
 Refer [Manage huggingface_hub  cache-system](https://huggingface.co/docs/huggingface_hub/guides/manage-cache) for more details.

 2. Run the `backend.py` file to set up the server.